orxfun/orx-fixed-vec/README.md

 ## A. Motivation

-There might be various situations where pinned elements are helpful.
+There are various situations where pinned elements are necessary.

-* It is somehow required for async code, following [blog](https://blog.cloudflare.com/pin-and-unpin-in-rust) could be useful for the interested.
+* It is critical in enabling **efficient, convenient and safe self-referential collections** with thin references, see [`SelfRefCol`](https://crates.io/crates/orx-self-ref-col) for details.
-* It is crucial in representing self-referential types with thin references.
+* It is essential in allowing an **immutable push** vector; i.e., [`ImpVec`](https://crates.io/crates/orx-imp-vec).
+This is a very useful operation when the desired collection is a bag or a container of things, rather than having a collective meaning.
+In such cases, `ImpVec` avoids heap allocations and wide pointers such as `Box` or `Rc` or etc.

-This crate focuses on the latter.
-Particularly, it aims to make it safe and convenient to build **performant self-referential collections** such as linked lists, trees or graphs.
-See [`PinnedVec`](https://crates.io/crates/orx-pinned-vec) for complete documentation on the motivation.
+* It is important for **async** code; following [blog](https://blog.cloudflare.com/pin-and-unpin-in-rust) could be useful for the interested.

-`FixedVec` is one of the pinned vec implementations which can be wrapped by an [`ImpVec`](https://crates.io/crates/orx-imp-vec) and allow building self referential collections.
+*As explained in [rust-docs](https://doc.rust-lang.org/std/pin/index.html), there exist `Pin` and `Unpin` types for similar purposes.
+However, the solution is complicated and low level using `PhantomPinned`, `NonNull`, `dangling`, `Box::pin`, pointer accesses, etc.*

 ## B. Comparison with `SplitVec`